Your brand relies on great marketing strategies.

 - Use a real name in the “From” line.
 Folks don’t respond well to spam.
 That’s why you should ensure that your emails appear authentic with a real name in the “from” line.
 Just make sure that the name you use is associated with your brand.
 And don’t even think about using one of those lame “no-reply” email addresses, either.

 - Segment your lists.
-If you’re segmenting your market, why aren’t you segmenting your email lists as one of your marketing strategies?
+If you’re segmenting your market, why aren’t you segmenting your email lists?
 The fact of the matter is that you can create a much more effective email marketing campaign when it’s targeted to a specific subset of your market.
 Stats bear this out: segmented email campaigns have an open rate that’s more than 14% higher than non-segmented campaigns.

 - Test your emails.
 Always be testing.
 Even when you think you have a winning formula in terms of email marketing, be sure to check your analytics after you’ve sent your emails to see if the numbers back up your beliefs.
 Fortunately, most email marketing services allow you to run split-tests.
 Take advantage of that feature.